SarahBass/Foodgame/README.md

 Supports most unicode symbols, I may make a python version as well using dictionaries.
-This program could be made more efficient with the use of mapping (the c++ equivalent to python dictonary- which will use constant time instead of operators to save computing time)
+This program could be made more efficient with the use of mapping (the c++ equivalent to python dictonary- which will use constant time instead of operators to save computing time).

 */